neemoh/ATAR/README.md

 catkin build
 ```
 To test it, first make a folder named camera_info in the .ros folder in your
-home directory and copy the default_intrinsics.yaml file from the resources
+home directory and copy the default_intrinsics.yaml file from the
-folder in it.
-Then run the vr_test.launch file and click on task 8.
-Wait for
+/ATAR/resources folder in camera_info.
+Then run the vr_test.launch file and click on
-the compound convex mesh to be generated and the task should run after that.
+task 8.
+Wait for the compound convex mesh to be generated and the task should
+ run after that.
+You should see some spheres and cubes falling on a floor,
+ which would mean you have successfully built the libs.
+Congrats!
+ In case you have an nvidia card and its driver has benn installed, you can
+ have faster graphics and also shadows.
+To test the shadows set the
+ with_shadows flag to true in the vr_test.lanuch file.

 ## Creating tasks
 Details will be updated.